Fornax

 Fornax (/ˈfɔrnæks/) is a constellation in the southern celestial hemisphere, partly ringed by the celestial river Eridanus.
 Its name is Latin for furnace.
 It was named by French astronomer Nicolas Louis de Lacaille in 1756.
 Fornax is one of the 88 modern constellations.

 The three brightest stars—Alpha, Beta and Nu Fornacis—form a flattened triangle facing south.
 With an apparent magnitude of 3.91, Alpha Fornacis is the brightest star in Fornax.
 Six star systems have been found to have exoplanets.
 The Fornax Dwarf galaxy is a small faint satellite galaxy of the Milky Way.
 NGC 1316 is a relatively close radio galaxy.

+The Hubble Space Telescope's Ultra-Deep Field is located within Fornax.

 It is the 41st largest constellation in the night-sky, occupying an area of 398 square degrees.
 It is located in the first quadrant of the southern hemisphere (SQ1) and can be seen at latitudes between +50° and -90° during the month of December.

 History

 The French astronomer Nicolas Louis de Lacaille first described the constellation in French as le Fourneau Chymique (the Chemical Furnace) with an alembic and receiver in his early catalogue, before abbreviating it to le Fourneau on his planisphere in 1752, after he had observed and catalogued almost 10,000 southern stars during a two-year stay at the Cape of Good Hope.
 He devised fourteen new constellations in uncharted regions of the Southern Celestial Hemisphere not visible from Europe.
 All but one honoured instruments that symbolised the Age of Enlightenment.
 Lacaille Latinised the name to Fornax Chimiae on his 1763 chart.